CommitCrush/smartplates/README.md

 ### 🚀 **Launch Coming Soon!**

 ---
-## ⛔ Trademark Notice

-The source code for this project is licensed under the [GNU GPLv3 License](LICENSE).

-The name **"smartplates"**, the associated logo, and all other trademarks of **"CommitCrush"** are the exclusive property of **CommitCrush** and are **NOT** included under the open-source license.

-Use of the "smartplates" name or logo to promote or identify any other product (including a fork of this repository) is strictly prohibited without express written permission.

----
+## 📄 License

+This project is proprietary software.
+All rights reserved.

+The codebase and application are protected by copyright law.
+Unauthorized copying, distribution, commercial use, or public hosting of this software is strictly prohibited.

+Please see the [LICENSE.md](LICENSE.md) file for detailed terms.

 *Made with ❤️ by the SmartPlates Team*